miv51/Host-Machine-Setup-Ubuntu/README.md

-# SSH Setup Ubuntu
+# Host Machine Setup Ubuntu
-A short guide on how to setup remote ssh access on Ubuntu Linux.
+A short guide on how to setup remote ssh access and docker on Ubuntu Linux.